P-Genly/spring-boot-graphql/README.md

 spring.graphql.graphiql.path=/graphiql
 ```

-## Learn to use directive in GraphQL
+## Learn to use directives in GraphQL
 ### What is directives ?
 The directives is annotation to handle `GraphQL` data responses.
 You can define a custom directive to apply a specific behavior.